BlackyDrum/chromadb-cpp/README.md

 **Easily interact with ChromaDB Vector Database in C++**

 ## Description
-[ChromaDB](https://www.trychroma.com/) is a powerful, high-performance database designed specifically for managing and querying vector embeddings and other high-dimensional data.
+[ChromaDB](https://www.trychroma.com/) is an open-source vector database designed for managing and querying high-dimensional vector data efficiently.
-Tailored to support machine learning and artificial intelligence applications, ChromaDB offers an efficient and scalable solution for handling large volumes of complex data, enabling rapid similarity searches and facilitating advanced data analytics.

 ChromaDB C++ lets you easily interact with the ChromaDB Vector Database:
 - **Collection Management**: Create, retrieve, update, and delete collections